 General Machinist - 429A

-- Learn and apply the skills to create precision parts for a wide variety of applications
+How to create precision parts for a wide variety of applications.

-- Continue to hone your skills to perfection in order to work with precision to create parts, very often to within tolerances of .001"/0.1mm
+Hone your skills in order to work with precision parts to within tolerances of .001”/.01mm

-- Acquire theoretical knowledge and practical skills associated with various machine tools including lathes, milling machines, drill presses, grinders, saws as well as both manual and CNC mills and lathes
+Acquire theoretical knowledge and practical skills associated with various machine tools including drill presses, grinders, saws as well as both manual and computer numerical control (CNC) mills and lathes.

-- Understand the concepts of metallurgy which include the use and care of precision measuring instrumenting engineering drawings
+Understand the concepts of metrology which include the use and care of precision measuring instruments and interpreting engineering drawings.

 This program covers all in-class training for this apprenticeship.